Learning About The Video Teleconference Hearing (VTC) Option

-In a typical hearing, there are four or five people in a hearing room: the claimant, his/her attorney, the Judge, the Judge’s clerk, and possibly a vocational expert (VE).
-VTC hearings allow the Judge, the clerk, and typically the VE to be in one location (at one of the several National Hearing Offices), and the claimant and his/her attorney in another location close to the claimant’s home.
+In a typical hearing, there are four or five people in a hearing room: the claimant, his/her attorney, the judge, the judge’s clerk, and possibly a vocational expert (VE).
+VTC hearings allow the judge, the clerk, and typically the VE to be in one location (at one of the several National Hearing Offices), and the claimant and his/her attorney in another location close to the claimant’s home.
 VTC allows the claimant and other hearing participants to see and hear each other on color monitors.
 A technician is there to make sure the teleconferencing equipment is connected and working properly.
-There is an informational bulletin, that can be accessed here.

 Typically within a month of filing a Request for Hearing, a claimant will receive a letter from the hearing office detailing VTC hearings and notification the file will be transferred to the national hearing office.
-This letter is vitally important, as it contains the important form “Objection to Appearing by Video Teleconferencing”.
+This letter is vitally important, as it contains the important form “Objection to Appearing by Video Teleconferencing.”
 If this form is not signed indicating an objection to appearing for a VTC hearing, the file will be transferred to the National Hearing Office and will be scheduled for a VTC hearing.
-If the form is signed indicating an objection and returned within 30 days, the file will not be transferred and will take place in front of a live Judge at the local hearing office.
+If the form is signed indicating an objection and returned within 30 days, the file will not be transferred and will take place in front of a live judge at the local hearing office.

-Why Would You Want a VTC Hearing?
+Why Would You Want A VTC Hearing?

 The primary benefit to scheduling a VTC hearing is your case may be scheduled sooner.
-A local office will be subject to its own backlog of cases, and may be behind.
-Therefore, the VTC hearings may be scheduled faster than in person hearings.
+A local office will be subject to its own backlog of cases and may be behind.
+Therefore, the VTC hearings may be scheduled faster than in-person hearings.

-Why Would You OBJECT to a VTC Hearing?
+Why Would You OBJECT To A VTC Hearing?

 Whether or not to object to a VTC hearing may depend on your specific facts and circumstances.
-If your condition is not easily verified through objective testing, you may wish to go for a live hearing so the Judge can assess your credibility.
+If your condition is not easily verified through objective testing, you may wish to go for a live hearing so the judge can assess your credibility.
 However, if your condition is well documented and the records clearly reflect your disability, you may wish to opt for a VTC hearing that may be scheduled sooner than an in-person hearing.